adam-mckenna/personal-site/_posts/2018-03-05-three-things-i-learnt-at-concat-2018-and-other-reasons-to-visit-salzburg.markdown

 featured-img: build/img/posts/three-things-i-learnt-at-concat-2018-and-other-reasons-to-visit-salzburg/featured.jpg
 ---

 This year, I was fortunate enough to attend [.concat() 2018][concat-2018], a user experience and web development conference hosted in Salzburg, Austria - the home of Mozart and setting of _The Sound of Music_ - at FH Salzburg, the University of Applied Science.
-The [University of Sunderland](https://www.sunderland.ac.uk/) sponsored my attendence as part of my studies.
+The [University of Sunderland](https://www.sunderland.ac.uk/) sponsored my attendance as part of my studies.

 The conference ran two tracks which, unfortunately, meant that all of the talks clashed, and I was unable to attend a handful of presentations that had caught my attention, including those by [Ursula Sarracini][ursula], [Rasmus Lerdorf][rasmus], and [Estelle Weyl][estelle], among others exploring concepts such as accessibility, PHP, and maintaining legacy codebases.